Why it’s important to incorporate with the right number of shares

 If you’re going to incorporate with a large number of shares, set a low nominal price per share

-As mentioned, incorporating your company with 1,000,000 shares is not necessarily a problem.
-We see many founders do this.
-But the important thing to remember is that if you would like to have a large number of shares, that you need to set a small nominal value so that your total paid-up capital (the number of shares multiplied by the nominal value) is, typically, £100.
-That means you need to write a cheque (or wire funds) to the company for £100.
+If your company has incorporated with 1,000,000 shares, it is not necessarily a problem.
+Many founders do this.
+However, the important thing to remember is that if you have a large number of shares, you need a lower nominal value so the total paid-up capital in the company (being the number of shares multiplied by the nominal value) is, typically, £100.
+You will, therefore, need to write a cheque (or wire funds) to the company for £100.

 So if 1,000,000 shares, then a nominal value of £0.00001 per share would be typical.